How many clubs and organizations are there on campus?

 What is there to do on weekends?

 There are a number of things to do on the weekends both on and off campus.
-On campus, entertainment varies from enjoying a play or band concert at Galvin Fine Arts Center to watching one of our Fighting Bees sports teams compete.
+On campus, entertainment varies from enjoying a late night event, attending a concert at Galvin Fine Arts Center to watching one of our Fighting Bees sports teams compete.
 There are also numerous events sponsored by the Campus Activities Board as well as other clubs and departments.
 The Quad Cities also offers students an abundance of activities.
 The Figge Art Museum, Putnam Museum and North Park Mall are great places to spend time whether rain or shine.
 The i Wireless Center holds concerts as well as the Adler Theater.
 If you don't have a car, Davenport has a public bus transportation system that students can ride for free with their SAU student ID!

 back to top